-Your "benchmark" Installation, Commissioning and Service Record Log Book will be enclosed in your customer information pack.

-"This record must be completed and left with the end user"
+Your "benchmark" Installation, Commissioning and Service Record Log Book is enclosed in the last pages of this manual.
+"This record must be completed and left with the end user".

 "All CORGI Registered Installers carry a CORGI ID card and have a registration number.
 Both should be recorded in your central heating log book.
-You can check the installer's CORGI registration by calling CORGI on 01256 372300".
+You can check to the CORGI register by calling CORGI on 01256 372300".